memgraph/docs/mage/query-modules/python/gnn-node-classification.md

   CALL node_classification.load_model() YIELD * RETURN *;
 ```

-### predict(vertex: mgp.Vertex)
+### `predict(vertex)`

 This function predicts metrics on one node.
-It is suggested that user previously
+It is suggested to load even test data (data without labels).
+Test data
-loads unseen test data to predict on it.
+won't be part of training or validation process.

 #### Input
 - `vertex: mgp.Vertex`➡ prediction node